AdobeDocs/experience-manager-65.es-ES/help/forms/using/separator-component-in-adaptive-forms.md

 ---
-title: Componente separador en formularios adaptables
+title: Componente Separador en formularios adaptables
 seo-title: Separator component in adaptive forms
 description: Puede utilizar el componente Separador para separar visualmente las secciones de un formulario.
 seo-description: You can use the separator component to visually segregate sections of a form.